-- i. in the preparation of the annual accounts for the financial year ended on March 31, 2020, the applicable Accounting Standards have been followed and there are no material departures; - ii. such accounting policies have been selected and applied consistently and judgments and estimates have been made; that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on March 31, 2020; and of the loss of the Company for the year ended on March 31, 2020; - iii. proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - iv. the annual accounts have been prepared on a 'going concern' basis; - v. proper internal financial controls were in place and that such internal financial controls were adequate and operating effectively; and - vi. systems has been devised to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+- in the preparation of the annual accounts for the financial year ended on March 31, 2020, the applicable Accounting Standards have been followed and there were no material departures.
+However, there were certain adjustments pertaining to periods on or before March 31, 2019.
+Considering that these were not material, the Company has given effect to such adjustments in the retained earnings as on April 1, 2019 instead of restating the amounts/balances of comparative periods; - such accounting policies have been selected and applied consistently and judgments and estimates have been made; that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on March 31, 2020; and of the loss of the Company for the year ended on March 31, 2020; - iii. proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - iv. the annual accounts have been prepared on a 'going concern' basis; - v. proper internal financial controls were in place and such internal financial controls were adequate and operating effectively except certain weaknesses which were identified relating to a particular stream of revenue of the radio business (being 'pure money'), these weaknesses have since been addressed and appropriate actions are being undertaken to strengthen the internal financial controls; and vi. proper systems have been devised to ensure compliance with the provisions of all applicable laws and such systems were adequate and operating effectively.